zihaowrez/tp/docs/DeveloperGuide.md

 ### Selecting targets by name or index

-uMessage allows users to perform certain indexed-based operations by specifying the index of the l in the addressbook.
+uMessage allows users to perform certain indexed-based operations by specifying the index of the contact in the addressbook.
 However, it is noted that users may find referring to the contact **by name** to be more natural, and hence uMessage also exposes certain indexed based operations to work with names as well.
 Some examples of indexed-based operations include:

 - Adding/removing new tags from a particular person in the list.
 - Deleting a person from the list.